frontity/docs/docs/learning-frontity/code-splitting.md

 Frontity has configured everything to make Code Splitting really easy.

-To use it you just have to import `{ loadable }` module from `frontity` and make a dynamic import of the React component you don't want to be loaded until it is strictly needed.
+To use it you just have to import the `{ loadable }` module from `frontity` and then dynamically import the React component that you don't want to be loaded until it is strictly needed.

 ```jsx
 import { loadable } from "frontity";